hbowie/practopian-v3/commonplace-book/Economics is essentially a question of design.md

 Title: Economics is essentially a question of design

-Tags:   design, value creation

 Featured: false